 This means that the new information produced by our research will be translated into effective changes in practice, policy and products related to community living for people with disabilities.

 There are three general processes for achieving this goal:

 - Training - Some of our projects specifically focus on developing trainings, such as R-7, R-8, R-9 and R-11.
-We will also provide a number of stand-alone trainings that help people develop the skills and knowledge for community living.
+We also provide a number of stand-alone trainings that help people develop the skills and knowledge for community living.

-- Events - We will host meetings, teleconferences, webinars and other events to help disseminate our research findings to diverse target audiences.
+- Events - We host meetings, teleconferences, webinars and other events to help disseminate our research findings to diverse target audiences.
 In 2014, the Center hosted a stakeholder retreat, and in 2013, we hosted an innovative Bridging Meeting.